 How To Find The Right Surf Camp For Me

-At Barefoot Surf Travel, many people ask us to recommend another Surf Camp, whenever our Surf Trip Calendar doesn’t fit their schedule.
-Since each traveller has personal preferences of what they want to gain from the experience, this is not always an easy question to answer.
-As a “mix” of a Surf Travel and an All-Inclusive Surf Camp, we thought we would first categorize the different types of camps in the industry to provide a better overall idea of what would be the best surf camp for you.
+At Barefoot Surf Travel, many people ask us to recommend another Surf Camp whenever our Surf Trip Calendar doesn’t fit their schedule.
+Since each guest has personal preferences of what they want to gain from the experience, this is not always an easy question to answer.
+As a “mix” of Surf Travel and an All-Inclusive Surf Camp, we thought we would first categorize the different types of camps in the industry to provide a better overall idea of what would be the best surf camp for you.

 1. What is your budget?

-If you’re on a budget, the surf hostels and hotels might be the option.
-If the surf coaching is important to you, make sure to ask about the Coach | Student Ratio (how many coaches per student) and if the coaches are certified CPR or not.
-Many of them offer lessons with 1 coach for 6 to 10 students, which makes it practically impossible to provide quality surf courses.
+If you’re on a budget, surf hostels and hotels might be the option.
+If surf coaching is important to you, ask about the Coach/Student Ratio (how many coaches per student) and whether the coaches are certified in CPR.
+Many offer lessons with 1 coach for 6 to 10 students, making it practically impossible to provide quality surf courses.

 When comparing different options, you should consider prices to rent boards, prices for individual surf lessons, transportation fees, airport shuttles, activities, meals, etc. Sometimes it adds up and helps to choose between a “room” in a surf hotel or an all-inclusive package.